 - These begin to occur as the syrinx extends and damages the lower motor neurons of the anterior horn cells.

-- Muscle wasting and weakness begins in the hands and then affects the forearms and shoulders.
+- Muscle wasting and weakness begin in the hands and then affect the forearms and shoulders.

 - Tendon reflexes are lost.